-The member companies of the Association for Accessible Medicines are committed to preventing the misuse of prescription drugs.
+The member companies of the Association for Accessible Medicines are committed to preventing the misuse of prescription drugs and opioid abuse.

 In response to this crisis, last year AAM launched the Prescription Drug Safety Network, an evidence-based curriculum last year to help prevent abuse on campus—and it’s free to any college in America.
 Created with EVERFI, a leader in digital learning and prevention education solutions, the curriculum equips students with the knowledge and skills they need to help make healthy choices.
 The program builds on EVERFI’s groundbreaking AlcoholEdu, which is used on more than 500 campuses and by 36 percent of all ﬁrst-year students at America’s four-year institutions of higher education.
 AlcoholEdu is the only program proven to reduce negative alcohol-related consequences among students.